arunrails20/Airplane-seating-algorithm/README.md

 TODO: Delete this and the text above, and describe your gem

+## Following Steps to run the Application and test cases:

+1. To run application, Go to app path and run below command.

+   ruby lib/airplane_seating_app.rb

+2. To run the test cases, Go to app path and run below command.

+  bundle exec rspec

 ## Installation

 Add this line to your application's Gemfile: